claffin/cloudproxy/docs/gcp.md

 ``GCP_SIZE``  - this sets the instance size, we recommend the smallest instance as the volume even a small instance can handle is high.
 Default value: f1-micro

-``GCP_ZONE`` - this sets the region & zone where the instance is deployed.
+``GCP_REGION`` - this sets the region & zone where the instance is deployed.
 Some websites may redirect to the language of the country your IP is from.
 Default value: us-central1-a

 ``GCP_IMAGE_PROJECT`` - this sets the project of the image family the instance is deployed with.
 The default image family project is ubuntu-os-cloud.
 Default value: ubuntu-os-cloud